d3f4ultt/PairDrop/README.md

 - A multi-platform AirDrop-like solution that works.
   - Send images, documents or text via peer-to-peer connection to devices on the same local network.
+  - Exchange short messages by clicking the new message button next to a peer.
 - Internet transfers
   - Join temporary public rooms to transfer files easily over the Internet.
 - Web-app